 The Commission has established guidelines for dealing with protected information.
-Protected information is stored in the Commission premises with those officers authorised to access and manage it.
+Protected information is stored in the Commission premises and restricted to officers authorised to access and manage it.

 There were no destructions carried out of protected information at the time of these inspections.